 The Environmental Protection Agency (EPA) has an environmental justice mapping and screening tool called EJScreen.
 It is based on nationally consistent data and an approach that combines environmental and demographic indicators in maps and reports.
-The EJScreen report for the project area is below.
+The EJScreen report for Spanish Fork City is below.